-Spin tubes in chilled centrifuge for 10 minutes @ 8000 RPM
+Spin tubes in chilled centrifuge for 10 minutes @ max RPM

 Reserve each supernatant and add it to corresponding samples that have been drying.
 Continue using the SpeedVac until samples are completely dry.

 Once samples have completely dried, transfer them to -80°C freezer for storage.